A Name and Headquarters

 - The Executive Committee has the authority to take decision on all matters not attributed to another organ.
 Decisions are taken with a simple majority and may be taken by circular letter.

-- The Executive Committee is composed of eight persons.
+- The Executive Committee is composed of nine persons.

-- The Executive Committee includes the Past President, the President, the President Elect, the Executive Secretary, the Chair of the Early Career Committee, and three ordinary committee members.
+- The Executive Committee includes the Past President, the President, the President-Elect, the Executive Secretary, the Chair of the Early Career Committee, and four ordinary committee members.

-- The term of office of the presidency and the Chair of the Early Career Committee is two years.
+- The term of office of all members of the Executive Committee is two years.

 - The President represents the Association vis-a-vis third parties.
 The President heads the Assembly of Delegates and the meetings of the Executive Committee and has the deciding vote.